Women at NASA: 1980s

-On June 18, 1983, Sally Ride became the first American woman astronaut to travel to space.
-More than a year later, Judith Resnik flew aboard Space Shuttle Discovery and became the second American woman in space.
-Kathryn D. Sullivan became the first American woman to perform a spacewalk in 1984.
+On June 18, 1983, Sally Ride made history as the first American woman astronaut to go into space.
+About more than a year later, Judith Resnik took the Space Shuttle Discovery into space and became the second American woman in space.
 In 1988, Ellen Ochoa joined NASA and became the first Hispanic woman astronaut.
-Ochoa completed four space shuttle missions aboard Discovery and Atlantis, accumulating nearly 1,000 hours in space.
-In 1985, Shannon Lucid completed her first spaceflight and by the end of her career had spent 188 days in space.
-Lucid held the American record for most cumulative days in space until 2002.
+Ochoa took on multiple missions that included Space shuttles Discovery, Atlantis, four flights, and almost 1,000 hours in space.
+In 1985, Shannon Lucid took on her first flight and by the end of her career she had spent 188 days in space.
+Lucid set an American record, for both men and women, with the most number of days in space until 2002.

-Christa McAuliffe and Judith A. Resnik died in the January 28, 1986 Challenger disaster, along with the entire STS-51-L crew.

-In the 1986 Space Shuttle Challenger disaster two women died: Christa McAuliffe, who would have been the first teacher in space, and Judith Resnik, the second American woman to fly in space.

 1990s

-By the 1990s, NASA had expanded its research into the physiological effects of spaceflight on women's bodies.
-Carolyn Huntoon delivered a keynote address in 1994 at the 2nd Annual Women's Health and Space Luncheon, highlighting NASA's previously unrecognized contributions to women's health research.
-On February 3, 1995, Colonel Eileen Collins became the first woman to pilot a U.S. spacecraft.
-During this period, Shannon Lucid, a flight engineer, completed five space missions and served as chief scientist for NASA at its headquarters in Washington, DC.
+By the 1990s, NASA was doing a lot of research in women's bodies and the effects of space to their bodies.
+Carolyn Huntoon gave a speech in 1994 at the 2nd Annual Women's Health and Space Luncheon by giving light to the unrecognized work of NASA.
+On February 3, 1995, history was made when Colonel Eileen Collins became the first woman to pilot an US spacecraft.
+Meanwhile, Shannon Lucid, a board engineer, took on five missions in space and worked as chief scientist for NASA in Washington, DC.

-In 1999, Eileen Collins became the first woman to command a Space Shuttle mission.